 I am confused about dental insurances.
 I don’t know what kind I have and how it works.

-Dental insurance is a tricky field and many patients understandably do not understand the field.
+Dental insurance and financing is a tricky field and many patients understandably do not understand the field.
 In general, two types of dental insurance exist, PPOs and DMOs.
 Differences between the two types can involve a great many details, but suffice it to say our office recommends PPOs for flexibility and a general higher quality of care.
 Always feel free to call our office to make sure and ask about details when necessary!

 I don’t like dentists very much and I always experience anxiety and nervousness in a dental office.